-Operational risk is the risk of a loss resulting from inadequate or failed internal processes, people and systems or from external events.
-Operational risk is defined as the risk of a reduction in the Bank's income or incurring of additional costs (and, consequently, a reduction of equity) due to erroneous transactions with customers/counterparties, information processing, adoption of ineffective decisions, insufficient human resources or insufficient planning for the influence of external events.
+Operational risk is the risk of a loss resulting from incomplete or non-compliant internal processes, people and systems or from external events.
+Operational risk is defined as the risk of a reduction in the Bank's income (or incurring of additional costs) and reduction of own funds due to different people mistakes, the system error, including, information systems, errors or interruptions of operations, lack of legal documentation of transactions, non-observance of clients' interests, internal and external fraud, damage to tangible assets.
 Namely, information technology risks and legal risks are evaluated within the framework of operational risk.